 The basic program requires a total of 11 courses and can be completed in three semesters.
 After the first year of study, students will take an advanced course in Econometrics and an elective and write an M.A. project.

 The Advanced M.A. program requires 14 courses and can be completed in four semesters.
 The advanced program is attractive to both students who want to continue their studies for a Ph.D (here or elsewhere) and to those seeking employment.
 Students who are planning to continue into a Ph.D program may find it advantageous to take most of the remaining courses required for a Ph.D during the Spring semester.
-The additional semester offers students specialization in a field, at very high level and the opportunity to work with some well known experts in these fields.
+The additional semester offers students the opportunity to specialize in a field by taking more courses in that field and given the opportunity to work with some well known experts in these fields.
 They are also required to write a paper in their field of specialization.
 This makes their degree much more marketable and well worth the extra cost and attractive to students seeking the job market after the completion of their M.A.
-The advanced M.A. degree offers three concentrations that utilize the special strengths of our department.
-The M.A in Economics with a concentration in Industrial Strategy emphasizes courses in Industrial Organization and Game Theory.
-The M.A in Economics with a concentration in People, Markets and Government emphasizes Labor Economics, Demography and Health.
-The M.A. in Economics with a concentration in Macroeconomics Policy focuses on Dynamic Macroeconomic Theory.

 Students who consider continuing for a Ph.D and whose GPA is 3.0 or above can take the comprehensive exams after the first year of study.
 Comprehensive exams in Microeconomics, Macroeconomics and Econometrics are offered at the end of the Spring semester.
 For those who fail either one of these exams there is a second opportunity just before the Fall semester.
 Passing the comps allows these students to be considered for the PhD program in the following January together with external candidates.
 It does not guarantee acceptance or financial support.

-Students can decide to take the basic or advanced program and the specific concentration at the end of the first year of study.
+Students can decide to take the basic or advanced program at the end of the first year of study.
 All students are required to enroll in ECO 597, M.A.
 Project in Economics, usually in their last semester of study.

 Students are required to have an average grade of "B" or higher in Economics courses.